Tips for Buying Insurance on the Internet

 - Keep detailed records.
 Get all rate quotes and key information in writing for your file.
 Also, once you decide to purchase online, keep a copy of all paperwork you complete and sign, as well as any correspondence, special offers and payment receipts.

 - You should receive a copynot a photocopyof your new policy within 60 days of purchase.
 If you do not receive a copy, contact the insurance company immediately.
+Some insurers may offer electronic delivery of your policy.
+You must consent to receive your policy electronically.

 State of Wisconsin